browserify/wzrd.in/README.md

 The "module" and "builds" fields should both exist.
 Keys for "builds" are the versions.
 Properties:

-* "built": Whether a build has been attempted recently or not
+* "ok": Whether the package has last built or not
-* "ok": Whether the package has last built *successfully* or not
+* "error": If the package was built *insuccessfully* ("ok" is false), this property will contain information about the error

-* "error": If the package was built *insuccessfully* ("built" is true, "ok" is false), this property will contain information about the error
+Versions which have not been built will not be keyed onto "builds".

 ## Heroku Installation